skynettechnologies/Odoo-allinoneaccessibility/README.md

-# All in One Accessibility®: Odoo module
+# All in One Accessibility®: Odoo Module

 ## Enhance Your Website's Accessibility with All in One Accessibility®